yurijunioqa/primeiros-passos-cypress/README.md

 # You open the Cypress UI
 npx cypress open

-# You open the Cypress UI
+# Run the automation by command line
 npx cypress run
 ```